kyma-project/btp-manager/docs/contributor/02-10-operations.md

 * Provisioning of the SAP BTP service operator
 * Updating of the SAP BTP service operator
-* Deprovisioning of the SAP BTP service operator and its ServiceInstance resources, and ServiceBinding resources
+* Deprovisioning of the SAP BTP service operator, its ServiceInstance resources, and ServiceBinding resources

 ## Provisioning